 Does length of circular needle matter?
 Yes.
 Use a too small cord, and the stitches bunch up, lose tension, and become twisted.
 Use a too big cord, and stitches stretch and become loose.

 How To Knit With Circular Knitting Needles

 There are two knitting methods.
-Knitting in the round, and knitting flat.
+Knitting in the round and knitting flat.

-Knitting in the round is where the cast on row is joined and you keep going until you’ve finished.
+Knitting in the round is where the cast-on row is joined, and you keep going until you’ve finished.

 How do you knit on a circular needle?

 Cast on your stitches, and distribute across the cord.
 The last stitch you cast on is the last one of the round.
-Make sure you put a stitch marker here.
+Make sure you place a stitch marker here.
 It keeps them even.

 If you twist them, the entire project becomes twisted.
 You have to undo your work and start again.
 No one wants that!

 Knit a row until you reach the stitch marker.
 You’ve done your first round.
 Put the marker on the right needle and knit the next row.
 Continue and repeat.

 Say your knitting requires double pointed needles.
 You can do the project using two sets.